jsmolka/blog/content/posts/horizons/index.md

 {.w-25}

 ## Symbolism
-I included the symbol of each discussed song at the end.
-Starset started doing this back in Divisions and since then every released song got one.
-It's a nice alternative way to refer to a certain song.
-Lots of fan go their favorite as a tattoo.
+I included the symbol of each song at the end.
+Starset began designing them back in Divisions.
+Lots of fans got tattoos of their favorite ones.
 The lyrics of a song the symbol often go hand in hand.
 Some are obvious, while others leave room for interpretation.
-I leave these up for the reader to decide.
+I leave these up for the reader to decode.

 - ![](img/symbol-unveiling-the-architecture.png "Unveiling The Architecture")
 - ![](img/symbol-the-breach.png "The Breach")